4-clever-cormorants/project-catwalk/README.md

 *Installation*
 1. copy the config.example.js, rename to config.js, add you github token
-2. add a .env file with:
+2. fill your aws s3 bucket info into the example.env file
 4. Run the following commands
   - npm install
   - npm run react-pro